Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 10. Wright Park

 Wright Park offers an open promenade filled with blossoms, a park lined with pine trees, and high stairways that take visitors back on a cycle tour loop.
-The long rectangular pond is named the “Pool of Pines”, and this title would make no sense if it was so long the pond had pine trees on both sides.
+The long rectangular pond is named the “Pool of Pines,” and this title would make no sense if it were so long the pond had pine trees on both sides.

 It’s one of the most popular places to visit on your vacation to Baguio.
 Are you going to an adventure with children?
 Friendly ponies are perfect for kids.
 Please ensure that each horse is staffed by an experienced handler who will take control of the horse in all its stages.